 Some ways to bring it under control are

 1) Reducing the physical and mental stress by becoming more calm and relaxed

 2) Removing sugar and processed foods from the regular diet and replacing them with whole organic foods will help improve digestion and in turn a healthier GUT.

 3) Less toxicity and acidity which adds stress to the body internally, by making the simple shifts in the food choices, thoughts and emotions.

 4) To take control of Cortisol levels one needs to learn to unwind and relax every single day for at least 20 – 30 minutes and learn to take deep breaths and clear the mind.

 5) Meditation and yoga are some of the excellent ways to relax and bring down cortisol effectively.

-6)Exercise is also a savior, and has been shown to reduce cortisol effectively, BUT if overdone and done in-correctly it could have the opposite effect.
+6)Exercise is also a saviour, and has been shown to reduce cortisol effectively, BUT if overdone and done incorrectly it could have the opposite effect.